szhorvat/MaTeX/README.md

 ## Upgrading or uninstalling

-A newer version can be safely installed when an older version is already present.  ``Needs["MaTeX`"]`` will always load the latest installed MaTeX that is compatible with your version of Mathematica.
+A newer version can be safely installed when an older version is already present.  ``<<MaTeX` `` will always load the latest installed MaTeX that is compatible with your version of Mathematica.

 A list of all installed versions can be retrieved using